Museum Artifacts: Chicago Roller Skates w/ Boots and No. 78 SPL Wheels (c. 1939) and Chicago Skates without boots (c. 1920s)

 It’s a bit rude to start the story there, though.

 For the vast majority of its history, the Chicago Roller Skate Co. was the superior skate-maker in the country because of its business savvy and instincts for innovation.
-The rusty skates in our museum collection, for example, were once groundbreaking for their time, offering a lightweight but well reinforced frame, adjustable sizing for different shoes (a heel strap would usually be included), and metal ball-bearing wheels (patented 1914) that were nearly impossible to shake out of alignment.
+The two sets of rusty metal skates in our museum collection—both dating back before World War II—were groundbreaking for their time, offering patented features such as “an interlocking and unbendable Channel Arch, Oversize Ball Bearings, and Oscillating Trucks with Shock Absorbers.”

 Built at efficient cost and sold en masse with the average family in mind, “Chicago” skates rode the ebb and flow of roller skating’s general popularity within the culture, from the first big heyday of roller rinks in the 192os to their disco revival in the ’70s.
 Through that entire period, the Chicago Roller Skate Co. remained an independent, family-run business in its namesake city.